 Rocky shoreline and sandy beach

 We begin our journey on a rocky shoreline where the river flows into the sea.
 A great variety of animals and plants, such as mussels, limpets, anemones, sea urchins and seaweeds, live on and amongst the rocks.
-Look carefully below the waterline and you may see West Coast rock lobster.
 The rocky shoreline leads onto a sandy beach.
 Sand is made up of shells and rocks which have been ground up and deposited by waves.
 Wave action is the key factor influencing all sandy beaches.

 Lower river reaches

 Floating plants live in the deep, slow waters of lower river reaches.
 South Africa has no indigenous floating plants, but a number of alien species such as water hyacinth, Kariba weed and waterfern have invaded our rivers.

 Water hyacinth is a particular problem in certain rivers and wetlands around Cape Town and the dense mats these plants form must be cleared regularly to prevent flooding.
 This is an expensive and ongoing operation and the machines used to clear the plants also destroy the natural shape of the river bed.
 Not only do these plants cause flooding, they also swallow up precious water and choke habitats for fish and other aquatic animals.
 They cause further damage by preventing sunlight from filtering through the water surface and provide ideal habitats for mosquitoes and even bilharzia-carrying snails.

 How do aliens invade our rivers and wetlands?